reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/trap-focus/trap-focus.md

 ## Example

-{{"demo": "pages/components/trap-focus/BasicTrapFocus.js"}}
+{{"demo": "BasicTrapFocus.js"}}

 ## Unstyled

 - 📦 [2.0 kB gzipped](https://bundlephobia.com/package/@mui/base@latest)

-As the component does not have any styles, it also comes with the unstyled package.
+As the component does not have any styles, it also comes with the Base package.

 ```js
 import TrapFocus from '@mui/base/Unstable_TrapFocus';